Luffaren och Rasmus: Background

 At first Astrid Lindgren wrote the script for an audio play series, which was first broadcast in 1955 on Sveriges Radio.
 The script was later used and rewritten for the film.
 The book titled Rasmus på luffen was first released after publication of the film.
 On December 3, 1955 Rasmus, Pontus och Toker premiered in Stockholm.

-Rasmus Oskarsson is played by the same actor, that portrays Rasmus Rasmusson in Bill Bergson and the White Rose Rescue or Rasmus Persson in Rasmus, Pontus och Toker but these are both not the same characters.
+Rasmus Oskarsson is played by the same actor who portrays Rasmus Rasmusson in Bill Bergson and the White Rose Rescue or Rasmus Persson in Rasmus, Pontus och Toker but these are both not the same characters.
 This is a completely independent film.

 Reception

 Critical response

-The Lexikon des internationalen Films says the film is an „educationally clever children's film based on the book by Astrid Lindgren.“.
+The Lexikon des internationalen Films says the film is an "educationally clever" children's film based on the book by Astrid Lindgren.

 Lova Hagerfors from the Swedish Film Institute believes that the film is told honestly and with great warmth.
 It was easy to empathize with the fate of Rasmus.
 The film is surprisingly timeless and still suitable for children today.

 OnealRedux from moviebreak.de praises the cheeky dialogues and good characters.
-The film has a „flair for the 50s“ and reveals itself „as a great Feel-Good-Movie“.
+The film has a "flair for the 50s" and reveals itself "as a great Feel-Good-Movie".